Arms in Irish Dancing

 Arms were, however, discouraged by some dance teachers in the nineteenth century.
 Mr Trench, a dance master operating in the south of Ireland in the early 1800s instructed that arms should hang gracefully to the side.
 He actively discouraged the flinging of these limbs about, or flourishing them on the level with the head; an indication that the dancers either had a tendency to naturally liberate their limbs in ethereal motion, or that in some previous time, the arms had moved freely.
 Another reflection on pre-dance master times is this: “During the rapid exercise, Nancy occasionally clapped one hand on her well-developed hip.”
-(Irish dancing sixty years ago.)

 Removing arms from Larne

-As a leading tourist destination of its day and a real mover and shaker in the world of dancing, Larne had Irish dancing added to the syllabus in 1927 in preparation for the 1928 musical festival.
-Mr Peadar O’Rafferty was one of the founder members of the Larne Irish folk dancing association in 1927 and he tutored an Irish dancing class at the Gardenmore Hall in preparation for the big event.
+One town that stands out in those early days of the folk dancing revival is the east Antrim port of Larne.
+As a leading tourist destination of its day and a mover and shaker in the world of dancing, Larne had Irish dancing added to the syllabus in 1927 in preparation for the 1928 musical festival.
+Peadar O’Rafferty was one of the founder members of the Larne Irish folk dancing association and he tutored an Irish dancing class at the Gardenmore Hall in preparation for the big event.
 Many of the dancers at Larne’s first festival had less than one year’s training before turning their feet to what had become known as “Irish dancing”, but dancing was prevalent in the town and in its surrounding villages, and it is likely that many would have benefited from either formal or informal training in some form of dancing prior to joining Mr O’Rafferty’s class.

 The first festival in Larne was adjudicated by Mr Heggarty of Belfast, who was both surprised and entertained by what he found in Larne.
-He remarked that a third of the competitors failed to realise that Irish folk dancing was from the shoulders downwards; the Larne dancers having been accustomed to deploying arms.
+He remarked that a third of the competitors failed to realise that Irish folk dancing was from the shoulders downwards, the Larne dancers having been accustomed to deploying arms.
 He refuted that it was injurious to keep the arms straight, a hint that some sort of debate about arms in motion had taken place, and he defended the straight-armed dances as a “splendid exercise for the young.”

 As the festival progressed, the costumes soon came under some scrutiny.
 The girls were well turned out in the “dress of the Irish colleen,” but one of the boys from Glenarm had an accident with a kilt that had “slipped its moorings.”
 The Northern Whig summed up the events surrounding the first festival: “He was quickly surrounded, but adjustment being unable to be effected on the platform, the team trooped off in order that the fastenings of the refractory kilts could be completely overhauled.”